-The Indigenous Student Centre (ISC) is offering a new program called Bridge to Success.
-The goal of this program is to facilitate the transition of new Indigenous (First Nation, Inuit, Métis) students into post-secondary education at the U of M by offering a learning cohort, academic learning opportunities, advising support, social events and peer-mentoring that will enhance their first-year experience.
-This program is voluntary and all program offerings are available to any student interested in participating in program initiatives.
-The creation of an ARTS 1110 lab section (B07) is an example of one of its initiatives.
+The Indigenous Student Centre (ISC) is offering a new program called the Qualico Bridge to Success Program.
+The goal of this program is to facilitate the transition of new Indigenous (First Nation, Inuit, Métis) students into post-secondary education at the U of M by offering a learning cohort, academic learning opportunities, advising support, peer-mentoring and social events that will enhance their first-year experience.
+This program is available to new Indigenous students, and participation is voluntary.

 The Qualico Bridge to Success Program is designed to develop the spiritual, physical, mental and emotional aspects of Indigenous students so they can be as successful as possible in their first year of study.